braindef/word-stats/readme.txt

 Tags: word count, dashboard, readability, keywords, words, statistics, reports Requires at least: 3.0.0
 Tested up to: 3.2.1
-Stable tag: 2.2
+Stable tag: 3.0.4

-Adds total and monthly per author word counts, provides a more accurate live word count, displays keywords and readability levels of each post.
+A suite of word counters, keyword counters and readability analysis displays for your blog.

 == Description ==

-Word Stats adds a whole slew of linguistic statistics to help you keep track of your content and improve its quality.
+Word Stats adds a suite of linguistic statistics to help you keep track of your content and improve its quality.

-It counts the number of words in each public post type (including bbForum plugin posts) for each author and month.
-The results are displayed in an admin page, and can be added to your dashboard, widget areas and inside your posts with the &#91;wordcounts&#93; shortcode.
+It counts the number of words in each public post type for each author and month.
+The results are displayed in an analytics page, and can be added to your dashboard, widget areas and inside your posts with the &#91;wordcounts&#93; shortcode.

 It extends the info area of the post edit form with these live stats:

 * Relevant keywords; common words can be blacklisted in the settings page.
 * A more accurate word count.
 * Color coded readability tests: Automated Readability Index, Coleman-Liau Index and LIX.
 * Total characters, alphanumeric characters, words and sentences.
 * Characters per word, characters per sentence, words per sentence.

 The aggregated readability level of each post can be displayed in an extra column in the manage posts list.

-Since version 2.0, Word Stats includes basic support for Unicode scripts, including cyrillic, greek, arabic, hindi and japanese.
-Mileage may vary.
+Since version 2.0, Word Stats includes basic support for Unicode scripts, including cyrillic, greek, arabic, hindi and japanese (mileage may vary).

 Spanish and Catalan translations are bundled with the plugin.